jvalegre/robert/README.md

 ## How to cite ROBERT
 If you use any of the ROBERT modules, please include this citation:
 * ROBERT v1.0, Alegre-Requena, J. V.; Dalmau, D. 2023. https://github.com/jvalegre/robert.

+If you use the AQME module, please include this citation:
+* Alegre-Requena et al., AQME: Automated Quantum Mechanical Environments for Researchers and Educators.
+Wiley Interdiscip.
+Rev. Comput.
+Mol.
+Sci.
+2023, 13, e1663.

 Additionally, please include the corresponding reference for Scikit-learn and SHAP:
 * Pedregosa et al., Scikit-learn: Machine Learning in Python, J. Mach.
 Learn.
 Res.
 2011, 12, 2825-2830.
 * Lundberg et al., From local explanations to global understanding with explainable AI for trees, Nat.
 Mach.
 Intell.
 2020, 2, 56–67.